manasrpandya/manifold-robust-speech/README.md

 # Manifold-Aware Contrastive Learning for Noise-Robust Speech Representations

-This repository contains the full implementation of our IEEE MLSP 2025 paper, where we explore a geometry-preserving approach to robust speech embedding learning.
+This repository contains the full implementation of our paper, where we explore a geometry-preserving approach to robust speech embedding learning.
 Our method combines SimCLR-style contrastive learning with Laplacian graph-based regularization, without relying on augmentation diversity.

 ## Structure